 We actually stayed in one of the towers, so not one of the pyramid rooms with the awkward slanted windows, and I thought the rooms were perfectly fine.

-The Luxor is on the cheaper side for Vegas hotels, and it’s location on the south end of the Strip helps it feel a little quieter.
+The Luxor is on the cheaper side for Vegas hotels, and its location on the south end of the Strip helps it feel a little quieter.
 There’s a free tram that will take you to the Mandalay Bay and the Excalibur hotels, plus the three hotels are connected indoors, so it’s really easy to get around from the Luxor.

 Overall, I enjoyed our stay at the Luxor.
+You can read my full Luxor review here.

 Dinner at Nine Fine Irishmen